Adiabatic response for Lindblad dynamics: Observables and fluxes

 We denote observables by $X$.
 The evolution of observables (in the Heisenberg representation) is generated by $\lin^*$:

 where

 $\dot X $ is itself an observable: We refer to $\dot X$ either as the {\em flux} (or rate) of $X$ or simply as the flux $\dot X$.
-For example, the velocity is the flux of the position and the force is the flux of the momentum. \begin{assumption} $X$ is not explicitly time dependent, i.e. $\partial_tX=0$, and hence $\dot X= \lin^*(X)$. \end{assumption} Fluxes lie in $\Ran\lin^*$.
+For example, the velocity is the flux of the position and the force is the flux of the momentum. \begin{assumption} $X$ is not explicitly time dependent, i.e. $\partial_tX=0$, and hence $\dot X= \lin^*X$. \end{assumption} Fluxes lie in $\Ran\lin^*$.
 They have the special feature of vanishing expectation in stationary states.
 In fact:

-\begin{prop}[No currents] Let $\sigma$ be a trace class stationary state and $\dot X$ the flux of the bounded observable $X$ with $H$ and $\Gamma_\alpha$ bounded.
+\begin{prop}[No currents in stationary states] Let $\sigma$ be a trace class stationary state and $\dot X$ the flux of the bounded observable $X$.
 Then, $\tr (\dot X\sigma)=0$.
-Conversely, if $\tr (A \sigma)=0$ for any such stationary state, then $A=\lin^*(X)=\dot X$ for some bounded observable $X$. \end{prop} \begin{proof} The (super) operator $\lin^*$ acts on the space of bounded operators, this being the dual of the space of trace class operators.
+Conversely, if $\tr (A \sigma)=0$ for any stationary state, then $A=\lin^*X=\dot X$ for some bounded observable $X$. \end{prop} \begin{proof} The (super) operator $\lin^*$ acts on the space of bounded operators, this being the dual of the space of trace class operators.
 By Eq.~(\ref{Heisenberg}) and Eq.~(\ref{eq:duality}):

-Conversely when (a bounded) $A$ has vanishing expectation in stationary states, then \be 0=\tr (A\pker(\rho))=\tr \bigl(\pker^*(A)\rho\bigr) \ee holds for any $\rho$.
-Hence $\pker^*(A)=0$ and $A$ lies in the range of $\lin^*$.\end{proof}
+Conversely when (a bounded) $A$ has vanishing expectation in stationary states, then \be 0=\tr (A(\pker\rho))=\tr \bigl((\pker^*A)\rho\bigr) \ee holds for any $\rho$.
+Hence $\pker^*A=0$ and $A$ lies in the range of $\lin^*$. \end{proof}

 An example of an observable which is not a flux is: